Skip to main content

 weems cherry tree

-Weems is thought to have invented the fable of Washington's cherry tree, both of which were depicted in a 1939 painting by Grant Wood.
+Weems invented the fable of young George Washington admitting to cutting down his dad's cherry tree, as depicted in this 1939 painting by Grant Wood.

 First published in 1800, Weems’s Washington appeared in expanded form in 1806, containing some new “very curious anecdotes,” including the apocryphal story about the cherry tree.
 This revised book went through many editions before Weems’s death in 1825.
 Lincoln read the 1809 edition, with its “curious anecdotes,” and its illustrative woodcuts.
 Lincoln could not know that Weems had made up the story about the young George confessing to his father that he was responsible for cutting down the cherry tree.